Mollanepes Student Theater

-The Student Theater named after Mollanepes (Mollanepes adyndaky talyplar teatry) is located on Makhtumkuli Avenue in Ashgabat.
+The Student Theater named after Mollanepes (Mollanepes adyndaky talyplar teatry) is located on Makhtumkuli Avenue in Ashgabat, Turkmenistan.

 History

 The theater was organized in 1929 in Ashgabat, on the basis of the national drama studio.
 It dates back to the first Turkmen Drama Studio since 1926.
 From the first days of work, it includes in its repertoire works reflecting the struggle of the Turkmen people for a new, socialist society.

 During the Eastern Front (World War II) (1941-1945), the theater staged the works of Berdy Kerbabayev, Aman Kekilov, Konstantin Simonov and others, dedicated to the heroic struggle of the Soviet people against the German invaders.
 In the future, the team continues to create a national repertoire, puts on plays by authors from fraternal republics, works of Russian and world classics.

 The current theater building was built in 1958, architect A.V.
 Tarasenko.
 Until 1963 it was called Turkmen Drama Theater named after Joseph Stalin.

 Important events in the life of the collective were the participation in the Decade of Turkmen Literature and Art (1955) and the tour (1959, 1965, 1974) in Moscow.

 The theater was awarded the Order of the Red Banner of Labor (1949), it was awarded the title of academic (1956), then the name of the classic of Turkmen literature Mollanepes (1963).